Lake Norman: Water quality

 The similarities between the two reports indicate consistent and reliable data analysis on Lake Norman.
-These reports, along with routine updates from Duke Energy, help researchers to continue to document and monitor the water quality of Lake Norman in the future.
+These reports, along with routine updates from Duke Energy, will help researchers to continue to document and monitor the water quality of Lake Norman in the future.

 Duke Energy has a permit to dump wastewater into an upstream section of the river as long as the water the company extracts from the lake is of the same quality as the water being dumped into the lake.
 Duke Energy has been making some improvements when it comes to the amount of wastewater being distributed into the lake.
 However, 500,000 gallons of sewage was dumped into the lake, according to a report by the Catawba Riverkeeper Foundation in May 2004.
 Efforts were taken to ensure that the overall water quality of the lake does not decline as a direct cause of wastewater entering the lake.

 Ecology

 North Carolina's Piedmont is a region of high biodiversity, and Lake Norman is important for its diversity of birds, fish, mammals and plants.
 Lake Norman is the largest body of water in the Catawba River watershed and the largest lake in North Carolina.
 Lake Norman's shoreline has a length of 520 mi and an area of more than 50 sqmi.
 Lake Norman's surrounding ecology includes mesic mixed hardwood forest, dry oak-hickory forest, dry-mesic oak-hickory forest, Piedmont bottomland forest and Piedmont alluvial forest.